Sarah Lynn Cunningham,

 Phyllis Fitzgerald, Energy Conservation Educator

-Phyllis has used her Bachelor and Master of Education degrees from UK and UofL, respectively, to design and teach energy conservation for decades.
-Using no-to-low-cost techniques and lifestyle changes, she has presented conservation programs on WAVE3 TV and WCHQ radio, and while working for the nonprofit Environmental Alternatives, Inc., LG&E and Metro Air Pollution Control District.
-Besides teaching weekly workshops at Dismas Charities St. Ann Center in West Louisville, Phyllis leads LCAN’s conservation workshops, focused on showing participants ways to lower their utility bills—and cool the planet.
+Phyllis has used her Bachelor and Master of Education degrees from UK and UofL, respectively, to teach energy conservation for decades.
+She has presented conservation programs on WAVE3 TV and WCHQ radio, and while working for the nonprofit Environmental Alternatives, Inc., LG&E and Metro Air Pollution Control District.
+Besides teaching weekly workshops at Dismas Charities St. Ann Center in West Louisville, Phyllis leads LCAN’s conservation workshops for renters, showing them no-to-low-cost techniques and lifestyle changes ways to cut their utility bills—and cool the planet.